On this page

 The cognition data

-The cognitive function data tells a more nuanced story.
-The Baker 2012 trial (n=152) in healthy older adults and those with MCI showed statistically significant improvement in executive function, with tesamorelin increasing IGF-1 by 117% — and IGF-1 is known to promote brain angiogenesis, neurite outgrowth, and synaptogenesis.[3]
+The Baker 2012 trial (n=152) in healthy older adults and those with MCI showed statistically significant improvement in executive function, with tesamorelin increasing IGF-1 by 117% — and IGF-1 is known to promote brain angiogenesis, neurite outgrowth, and synaptogenesis.
+That result is what opened this research avenue.[3]

-However, the more recent Ellis 2025 trial, which specifically examined cognition in HIV patients with abdominal obesity, found only a non-significant trend toward improvement.
+The Ellis 2025 trial, which examined cognition in HIV patients with abdominal obesity, found only a non-significant trend toward improvement.
 The between-group difference was not statistically significant (P=0.673), though the tesamorelin group did show a greater reduction in waist circumference.[7]

 What the evidence shows